nickthename/nickthename.github.io/Rules.md

 limit equal to the regular time limit divided by the regular number of stocks, rounded up.

-#### Controllers

- All controllers are subject to the following restrictions:
- - Button counts must not exceed the number on the Hori Mini Pad.
-This means a maximum of one each of A, B, L, R, and Start buttons, two Z buttons, and four C buttons.
- - Joystick inputs may be performed with either 1 Joystick, or 4 digital buttons/keys mapped to each of cardinal directions left, right, up, and down.
-Combinations of the two or additional input methods are not permitted.
- - Macros are not permitted.
-This includes "C-sticks" combining a joystick input with an attack, and any input that performs multiple functions, modifies another button, or otherwise does not act as a 1:1 mapping to a button on an original N64 controller/Hori mini pad.
-The game's built-in functionality of the R button does not fall under this rule.
- - Angle modifiers, tilt keys, and any other modifier key or input that adjusts joystick inputs, such as those on Melee-style "Box" controllers, are not permitted.

-Any other external adapters outside of the ones mentioned here are subject to the TO's discretion.
- Violation of above rules will result in immediate disqualification from an event and all previous wins in the event are forfeited.
-Examples of legal controllers are, but not limited to, the original N64 controller, Hori Mini Pad, GameCube controller, and Xbox/keyboard/other wired input devices as long as they meet the restrictions above.

 #### Stalling
  Excessive unwillingness to engage the opponent is disallowed at the risk of being forced to forfeit the match by the TO.
 If there is no movement